Task Prompt Vectors: Effective Initialization through Multi-Task Soft-Prompt Transfer: Conclusion

-This work was partially supported by the projects funded by the European Union: \textit{DisAI}, GA No. \href{https://doi.org/10.3030/101079164}{101079164}, \textit{TAILOR}, GA No. \href{https://doi.org/10.3030/952215}{952215}; \textit{Central European Digital Media Observatory 2.0 (CEDMO 2.0)}, Contract No. 101158609; and by the project funded by the Slovak Research and Development Agency: \textit{MODERMED}, GA No. APVV-22-0414.
+This work was partially funded by European Union under the project DisAI, GA No. 101079164, and the project CEDMO 2.0, GA No. 101158609; by the European Union NextGenerationEU through the Recovery and Resilience Plan for Slovakia under the project No. 09I01-03-V04-00006; and by the Slovak Research and Development Agency under the Contract no. APVV-22-0414.

-This work was supported by the Ministry of Education, Youth and Sports of the Czech Republic through the e-INFRA CZ (ID:90254).
+Part of the research results was obtained using the computational resources procured in the national project funded by the Ministry of Education, Youth and Sports of the Czech Republic through the e-INFRA CZ (ID:90254); and the national project National competence centre for high performance computing (project code: 311070AKF2) funded by ERDF, EU Structural Funds Informatization of Society, Operational Program Integrated Infrastructure.